The Benefits of a CRM Consultant12 Feb 2024

 The first question in all this has to be: what exactly is a CRM consultant?

-Ideally an external or third party consultant will be vendor or provider neutral.
+Ideally, an external or third-party consultant will be vendor or provider-neutral.
 Meaning that they don’t have a vested interest in which CRM system you decide to use.
 Their advice will be entirely based on their experience in the industry and your business requirements.
 It will not be based on a commission from a CRM provider or their own stock holdings.

 Your CRM consultant should be someone who understands the marketplace.
 And who is there to help you find the right system for your needs.

-Which leads me nicely into the pros and cons of working with a CRM consultant.
+This leads me nicely into the pros and cons of working with a CRM consultant.

 Benefits (and downsides) of a CRM Consultant